-Okay, so what exercises should we do to hit all 3 glutes well?
+Okay, so what exercises should we do to hit all three glute muscles properly?

 You’ll want to include a variety of movements.
 Vertical movements like the deadlift/squats, horizontal movements like the glute bridge and hip thrust, and rotational movements like the clamshells and external rotations.